-Reed Lakes Trail is a 11.6 mile moderately trafficked out and back trail located near Palmer, AK that features a lake and is rated as moderate.
+Reed Lakes Trail is a 11.6 mile moderately trafficked out and back trail located near Palmer, Alaska that features a lake and is rated as moderate.
 The trail offers a number of activity options and is accessible from April until October.
 Dogs are also able to use this trail.

 Varied terrain, first two miles is well maintained, then move into a more rugged trail as you head deeper into the mountains.
 Several boulder fields.